alpaka-group/llama/docs/pages/virtualrecord.rst

     // Let assume record1 using RecordDim1 and record2 using RecordDim2.

     record1 += record2;
-    // record2.pos.x and only record2.pos.x will be added to record1.pos.x because
+    // record2.pos.x will be added to record1.pos.x because
     // of pos.x existing in both record dimensions although having different types.

     record1(vel{}) *= record2(mom{});